monsonite/MINT-Documentation/Chapter_3.md

 This is very useful when programming, to be able to examine what is on the stack.
 It prints out the contents of the stack, but leaves the numbers in place.

-On typing Control P, MINT will respond with something similar to this:
+On typing `Control P`, MINT will respond with something similar to this:

 ```
 > => 12345 00035 00123 00999 01066